-You have five main format options in which to create a webinar.
+You have five main webinar format options to choose from when setting up a webinar.
 Your choice will depend on several factors: topic, expertise, personal preference, availability of relevant guest speakers, technological limitations, or your confidence to host and present a webinar online.

 One expert presenter educates the audience about the topic, supported by a deck of slides or other multimedia material.
 If you don’t feel confident presenting (alone) you can invoke the help of another speaker or a co-host.
 Keep the audience engaged with polls and Q&A. Especially in the case of a single speaker.